 Today there is a wide range of options for responsible investors.
 Besides ownership of specific stocks or bonds, investors can consider low-cost exchange-traded funds (ETFs) that target clean energy companies, or mutual fund companies that actively engage in dialogue with corporations on behalf of their investors to effect positive social and environmental change.

-Ethical, or responsible investment, is now a mainstream approach to investing that recognizes by managing risks and engaging in responsible business practices one can accomplish more than simply creating wealth one may also help create a better world.
+Responsible investment is now a mainstream approach to investing that recognizes by managing risks and engaging in responsible business practices one can accomplish more than simply creating wealth, one may also help create a better world.

 What matters to us at EthicInvest is that corporations: